gdamore/tcell/README.md

 ## Wide & Combining Characters

-The `Put()` API takes a string, which should be legal UTF-8, and displays the first grapheme (which may composed of multiple runes).
+The `Put()` API takes a string, which should be legal UTF-8, and displays the first grapheme cluster (which may composed of multiple runes).
 It returns the actual width displayed, which can be used to advance the column positiion for the next display grapheme.
 Alternatively, `PutStr()` or `PutStrStyled()` can be used to display a single line of text (which will be clipped at the edge of the screen).